msdc/wirelessSensor/README.md

 wirelessSensor
 ==============

-poc for wirelessSensor write in nodejs
+POC for wirelessSensor using nodejs